semantic-flow/sflo-dendron-notes/sflow.concept.weave.md

 This ensures that:

 - broken references are cleaned up
-- [[sflow.concepts.dataset.current]] is identical to the latest version
+- [[sflow.concept.dataset.current]] is identical to the latest version
 - if you need to be able to work on a draft changes,

 ## Features